How To Get Rid Of Credit Card Debt Without Paying?

+Do you need to know how to get out of credit card debt without paying?
+If so, you’ve come to the right place.
 Massive credit card debt is an issue faced by millions of Americans today.
 Unhealthy spending habits coupled with a lack of understanding of interest or terms and conditions of credit cards can lead to a large amount of financial problems.
+Read on below to find out proven strategies for how to get rid of credit card debt without paying.

 The average American carries $6,194 of credit card debt with Iowa residents being the lowest at $4,774 and Alaska residents carrying the highest with $8,026.
 With interest rates compounding these debts and damaging credit scores, it could be next to impossible to climb out of credit card debt once it reaches the tipping point and passes it.

-The first option is arguably the best possible result, but also easily the least likely to happen.
+The first option for how to get rid of credit card debt without paying is arguably the best possible result, but also easily the least likely to happen.

 With debt forgiveness, a lender agrees to a reduced amount of total debt balance, even up to the entirety of the balance.
 Unfortunately, this is a pretty rare occurrence.